Gabe Wallace

 Gabe Wallace (born January 9, 2000) is a Canadian professional football offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 College career

 After using a redshirt season in 2018, Wallace played college football for the Buffalo Bulls from 2019 to 2023.
 He dressed in 49 games, starting in 28 at guard, seven games at left tackle, and two games at right tackle.

 Professional career

-Wallace was drafted with the 17th overall pick in the 2024 CFL draft by the Winnipeg Blue Bombers and signed with the team on May 5, 2024.
+Wallace was drafted in the second round with the 17th overall pick in the 2024 CFL draft by the Winnipeg Blue Bombers and signed with the team on May 5, 2024.
 Following training camp in 2024, he made the team's active roster and played in his first professional game on June 7, 2024, against the Montreal Alouettes.
 He played in 12 regular season games while missing time in the middle of the season due to injury.
 He played in both post-season games, including the 111th Grey Cup where the Blue Bombers' lost 24–41 to the Toronto Argonauts.